 Take the moment and dance with it.
 Don’t wait to get better connected.
 And don’t wait to provide the support that’s needed now by the many people your meeting.

-8. Increase you FREQUENCY of interaction – Increased interaction brings increased cooperation with others.
-Too many times people fail to follow up with people after their meeting.
-If you can get up to 6 interactions with anyone, it’s likely you’ll have a good beginning for a relationship that will never end.
-See my suggestion #5 for more comments to support this suggestion.
+Increased interaction brings increased cooperation with others.
+Too many times, people fail to follow up with one another after their meeting.
+If you can get up to six interactions with anyone, it’s likely you’ll have a good beginning for a relationship that will never end.
+See suggestion #5 for more comments to support this idea.

-That’s the very reason why business referral groups like Gold Star, BNI, and LeTips are achieving the success their having.
+That’s the very reason why business referral groups like Gold Star, BNI, and LeTips are achieving such success.

 When you find a group of dedicated business professionals that meet weekly in a structured agenda, with the sole purpose of building relationships, and passing referral to one another, it’s a sure win.